stew675/Triple-Shift-Rotate/README.md

 Included is a copy of [Scandum's](https://github.com/scandum) library of rotation algorithms which can be found [here](https://github.com/scandum/rotate).
-I highly recommend reading through Scandum's repository as he explains well why Block Swap algorithms are important, and he has many excellemt visualisations of the various main stream algorithms out there.
+I highly recommend reading through Scandum's repository as he explains well why Block Swap algorithms are important, and he has many excellent visualisations of the various main stream algorithms out there.
 Most notably he links to a YouTube video that explains the story: [Sean Parent's C++ Seasoning Talk](https://www.youtube.com/watch?v=qH6sSOr-yk8)

 I am also providing a test harness utility that can be compiled like so: